Schinzel/web-blocks/doc/tasks/annotation-implementation-overview.md

 2. **Clear Route Types**: Distinguishes between pages, standalone APIs, and block APIs
 3. **Path Collision Prevention**: Separate namespaces prevent conflicts between API types
 4. **Block Architecture**: Supports component-based page development with block-specific APIs

+## Phase Completion Guidelines

+When completing each phase, update the documentation as follows:

+### 1. Update Overview Document (`annotation-implementation-overview.md`)
+- Change status from "To-Do" to "✅ Complete" in the Task Status table
+- Add completion date in YYYY-MM-DD format
+- Update any affected sections or examples

+### 2. Update Individual Phase Documents
+- Change status from "To-Do" to "✅ Complete" at the top of the document
+- Add completion date and brief completion summary
+- Check all boxes under "Acceptance Criteria" section (✅)
+- Check all boxes under "Testing Requirements" section (✅)
+- Add any notes about implementation decisions or deviations

+### 3. Code Standards Compliance
+- Ensure all code follows standards in `doc/code_standards/`
+- Run ktlint to verify formatting compliance
+- Update any related tests or documentation
+- Verify all acceptance criteria are met before marking complete

+### 4. Documentation Quality
+- Maintain consistent formatting across all phase documents
+- Include specific examples and code snippets where helpful
+- Update cross-references between documents as needed
+- Keep the overview document as the single source of truth for project status